 The federal government is generous in several respects when it comes to Social Security benefits.
-Under some circumstances, your spouse can collect on your work history when she reaches retirement age, even if you divorce.
-Moreover, this doesn't affect your own benefits in any way – you'll still receive the full amount you're entitled to.
+Under some circumstances, your spouse can collect on your work history when she reaches retirement age even if you divorce.
+This doesn't affect your own benefits in any way – you'll still receive the full amount you're entitled to.
 Some qualifying rules apply, however.

 A marriage must last a minimum of 10 years before one spouse can collect on the basis of the other's benefits after a divorce.
 The cutoff date is the date your divorce is final, not when the paperwork is initially filed.
 If the earning spouse is of retirement age and is eligible for benefits but hasn't applied for them yet, spouses must be divorced for at least two years before the other can collect on his Social Security benefits.
 An exception exists if the ex-spouse is caring for the couple's child who is either disabled or younger than 16 and is also collecting Social Security benefits.